bw2/bw2.github.io/2022-06-01-phenotype-based-prioritization2-LIRICAL-vs-exomiser.md

  on 75 previously solved phenotypically-heterogeneous cases from the [Rare Genomes Project](https://raregenomes.org/) (RGP).
 This blog post compares
 [LIRICAL](https://pubmed.ncbi.nlm.nih.gov/32755546/) to [Exomiser](https://www.nature.com/articles/nprot.2015.124) on the same set of cases and find that:
 1. Exomiser and LIRICAL top-5 accuracy is identical (65%), but LIRICAL has better top-3 accuracy (56%) than Exomiser (49%).
-2. Exomiser and LIRICAL ranks are NOT well correlated (R<sup>2</sup>=0.05) and rare disease pipelines should consider top hits from both tools
+2. Exomiser and LIRICAL ranks are NOT well correlated (R<sup>2</sup>=0.05) and rare disease pipelines should consider top hits from both tools.

 Exomiser [[Smedley, Robinson 2015](https://www.nature.com/articles/nprot.2015.124)] has been widely used for phenotype-based prioritzation in rare disease cases.
 Five years after publishing Exomiser, the same authors created